drmanhatin/drmanhatin.github.io/_posts/2022-4-25-cheap-and-easy-scraping-using-scrapy-docker-and-azure-container-instances.md

 #### Step one, building the container
 Lets setup our cloud infrastructure first.
 We'll createa a Azure Container Registry first.
-So go create that using the portal and copy the address, username & password somewhere - we'll need this shortly...
+So go create that using the portal and copy the container registry address (xxx.azurecr.io), username & password somewhere - we'll need this shortly...

 The dockerfile, which docker will use to build the container, looks like this: